 Many states have been working on passing regulations to place caps on the allowable interest rates and help out consumers that rely on these loans.

-Payday loan companies can set up customers to become reliant on them because they charge large fees, and require quick repayment of the loan.
-This requirement often makes it difficult for a borrower to pay off the loan and still meet regular monthly expenses.
+Payday loan companies can set up customers to become reliant on them because the loan is due back quickly and the fees rack up.
+These requirements often make it difficult for a borrower to pay off the loan and still meet regular monthly expenses.
 Many borrowers have loans at several different businesses, which worsens the situation.